karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

     - Requires additional setup steps compared to the privileged mode approach.
     - Involves creating a separate Docker network for communication between containers.
     - May have some performance overhead due to the additional abstraction layer.

+##### Security Considerations

+1. **Docker-in-Docker with Privileged Mode**: Running containers in privileged mode poses significant security risks, such as the potential for privileged escalation and unauthorized access to the host machine.

+2. **Communication Security**: The communication between the Jenkins container and the Docker-in-Docker container in this setup does not use TLS, meaning it is not encrypted.
+For learning and experimentation purposes, this may be acceptable, but it is strongly recommended to implement Docker TLS in production environments to ensure secure communication between containers.

 > [!CAUTION]
 > Running Jenkins in Docker with privileged mode and wide-open socket permissions poses security risks, including potential for privilege escalation and unauthorized access to the host system.
 This setup is not recommended for production environments without additional security measures.